John Krasinski Reminds Us Yet Again Emily Blunt Is The Star Of Their Relationship

 Just check out this clip of The Graham Norton Show, where Krasinski and Blunt are promoting their new horror thriller A Quiet Place, which Krasinski also directed.
 Krasinski is a well-documented superfan of The Devil Wears Prada, a movie he has watched, oh, just a casual 70 to 72 times.

-He is such a stan that he even joked he could have ended up casting another star of The Devil Wears Prada in the horror film.
-No, not Meryl Streep, but Anne Hathaway.
+He is such a stan that he even suggested he could have ended up with another star of The Devil Wears Prada.
+No, not Meryl Streep, who has been happily married to artist Don Gummer since 1978.
 “I couldn’t get Annie, and so...”

 Advertisement